 When choosing a gardening soil composition for your plants, it is important to consider the needs of the specific plant species you are growing.
 Some plants prefer sandy soils, while others do better in clay soils.
 Amending your soil with organic matter can also help improve its quality and provide nutrients for your plants

-Here are the six types of soil:
+Here are the six types of soil

-1. Sandy:
+1. Sandy

-In addition to its beneficial properties, sandy soil can be problematic when it becomes compacted by heavy equipment or traffic.
-This compaction can cause the soil's pores to close and prevent air from reaching the root zone.
+In addition to its beneficial properties, sandy soil can be problematic when compacted by heavy equipment or traffic.
+This compaction can cause the soil’s pores to close and prevent air from reaching the root zone.
 Roots will die if they are deprived of oxygen, eventually leading to plant death.

 Root crops like carrots, parsley, radishes, turnip, and rutabaga require slightly alkaline soil with sufficient phosphorus and potassium.
 These plants do well in warm weather.